Stomper10/CheXpert/README.md

-# 2. Run the Code
+# 2. Run the CheXpert
 ## Data Preprocessing
 You MUST run the following code before running the model.
 In the current version, I set the model to use only frontal images.
 ```bash